Accounts are created on an 'as requested' basis. Each registered

 The development web app can be used to automate internal business processes (e.g. inventory management) or create tools for customers (e.g. booking platform) at a reduced cost.
 This reduced cost can make a previously unaffordable idea viable.

-The development web app can simplify and speed up the development process of complex applications (e.g. LLM agents) and reduce maintenance burdens.
-This can result in more features being developed and those features being developed to a higher standard.
-This could increase the core value-add and thus increase the competitiveness of the company.
+The development web app can simplify and speed up the development process of complex applications (e.g. AI agents) and reduce maintenance burdens.
+This can result in more useful features being developed and those features being developed to a higher standard.

 (not yet supported during 'Limited Access')